cldeluna/pandas_for_pandemic_data/README.md

 ##John Hopkins University (JHU) Center for Systems Science and Engineering (CSSE) Data

 The [John Hopikns Unversity CSSE](https://systems.jhu.edu/) data is widely used in the media and either drives or is incorporated into many other data sets.
-More importantly for our purposes,  this wonderful instisituion of higher learning makes the raw data available on a pulbic repository (GitHub).
+More importantly for our purposes,  this wonderful institution of higher learning makes the raw data available on a public repository (GitHub).

 [CSSEGISandData on GitHub](https://github.com/CSSEGISandData)